ErnestoVivas/X-HD/README.md

 If you want to investigate vapor compression cycles in dynamic simulation models, have a look at our VCLib!
 This library contains dynamic simulation models in Modelica from the refrigerant level to the system level.

+ADoCSM is a tool that can visualize modelica models in UML Notation.

 A detailed description and publications will follow soon.